 - If the response is not satisfactory, an Ethics Resolution of Conflict Committee will meet within 2 weeks, then a written response will be provided to the patient within 10 days.

 - If this response is not satisfactory, the following agency may be contacted (by the patient):

 West Feliciana Parish Hospital requests that all patients adhere to the following patient responsibilities to ensure delivery of the highest quality healthcare possible.

-To conduct himself/herself in a manner that is considerate of the rights of other patients, and medical staff regarding privacy, quiet, and proper medical care.
+- Conducting himself/herself in a manner that is considerate of the rights of other patients and medical staff regarding privacy, quiet, and proper medical care.

-For cooperating with his/her treatment staff and to accept the consequences of his/her actions if he/she refuses treatment or does not follow the practitioner's instructions.
+- Cooperating with his/her treatment staff and accepting the consequences of his/her actions if he/she refuses treatment or does not follow the practitioner’s instructions.

-For providing a complete and accurate medical history to the best of their knowledge, and to provide information concerning complications or unexpected changes in their condition to his/her physician.
+- Providing a complete and accurate medical history to the best of their knowledge, as well as information concerning complications or unexpected changes in their condition to his/her physician.

-For keeping appointments and, if unable, for notifying the appropriate practitioner or the hospital.
+- Keeping appointments and, if unable, notifying the appropriate practitioner or the hospital.